 Mindy Haskins Rogers’s writing has appeared in The Rumpus, Hippocampus Magazine, Atticus Review, Entropy Magazine, and JMWW Journal.
-Her essay, “My Father’s English: Changing Language, Changing Class,” was among Entropy Magazine’s most popular articles in 2018, and was published in The Carolina Reader, 20th edition.
+Her essay, “My Father’s English: Changing Language, Changing Class,” was among Entropy Magazine’s most popular articles in 2018, and was published in The Carolina Reader for English 101: Fall 2020.
 Atticus Review nominated her collage essay, “So the Wasps Won’t Sting,” for Sundress Publications’ Best of the Net Anthology, 2018, and included it in their print annual.
 She was a scholarship recipient at Juniper Summer Writing Institute in 2014.
 In 2019 she was awarded a Straw Dog Writers’ Residency at Patchwork Farm Retreat and received first place in Wellspring House’s 20th Anniversary Residency Contest.

 Mindy earned a BA magna cum laude from Smith College, where she attended as a first-generation student and an Ada Comstock Scholar and was inducted into Phi Beta Kappa.
 She also holds an AA with honors from Greenfield Community College and a TESOL certificate from the School for International Training.

 She lives in Massachusetts, where she is a member of Straw Dog Writers’ Guild and Grub Street Writers.
 She teaches English Language Learners in public high school.